lix-project/lix/doc/manual/src/command-ref/nix-instantiate.md

     >
     > This option can cause non-termination, because lazy data
     > structures can be infinitely large.

+  - `--raw`
+    When used with `--eval`, the result must be coercible to a string, i.e., something that can be converted using `${...}`.
+The output is printed exactly as-is, with no quotes, escaping, or trailing newline.

   - `--json`\
     When used with `--eval`, print the resulting value as an JSON